kyma-project/kyma/docs/05-technical-reference/ac-01-application-gateway-details.md

 - `X-Forwarded-Client-Cert`

 In addition, the `User-Agent` header is set to an empty value not specified in the call, which prevents setting the default value.

+## Response rewriting

+Application Gateway performs response rewriting in situations when during a call to the external system, the target responds with a redirect (`3xx` status code) that points to the URL with the same host and a different path.
+In such a case, the `Location` header is modified so that the original target path is replaced with the Application Gateway URL and port.
+The sub-path pointing to the called service remains attached at the end.
+The modified `Location` header has the following format: `{APP_GATEWAY_URL}:{APP_GATEWAY_PORT}/{APP_NAME}/{SERVICE_NAME}/{SUB-PATH}`.

+This functionality makes the HTTP clients that originally called Application Gateway follow redirects through the Gateway, and not to the service directly.
+This allows for passing authorization, custom headers, URL parameters, and the body without an issue.